unode/deep-learning-intro/_episodes/02-keras.md

 > Using a GPU becomes necessary when tackling larger datasets or complex problems which
 > require a more complex Neural Network.
 {: .callout}
-## Step 1.
-Formulate / Outline the problem: Penguin classification
+## 1. Formulate / Outline the problem: Penguin classification
 In this episode we will be using the [penguin dataset](https://zenodo.org/record/3960218), this is a dataset that was published in 2020 by Allison Horst and contains data on three different species of the penguins.

 We will use the penguin dataset to train a neural network which can classify which species a